 Formal safety and health training for workers on the project was provided.
 OSHA and the Center to Protect Workers' Rights (CPWR), the health and safety division of the Building Trades Department of the AFL-CIO, created an Orientation Subcommittee to give safety and health training to all workers at the site.
 More than 50 instructors were trained to deliver the program to 2,000 workers.
+OSHA learned a great deal at the WTC site-lessons that will improve prepara-

 OSHA learned a great deal at the WTC site-lessons that will improve preparations for future national emergencies.
 First, we confirmed that worker safety and health must be proactively integrated into the planning and operations of emergency response.
 OSHA requested that worker protection be specifically included in the new National Response Plan, which sets forth procedures for the Federal government in responding to emergencies.
-A Worker Safety and Health Support Annex was included in the National Response Plan, designating OSHA as the coordinating graphy.
-The Support Annex activities migrant the worker protection offerts implements agency.
+A Worker Safety and Health Support Annex was included in the National Response Plan, designating OSHA as the coordinating agency.
 The Support Annex activities mirror the worker protection efforts implemented at the WTC, including such features as health and safety monitoring, worker training and use of personal protective equipment.

 Second, OSHA realized its need for resources and expertise to address worker hazards associated with weapons of mass destruction.
-OSHA created four Specialized Response Teams comprised of highly trained professionals qualified to assess and mitigate worker risks associated with Chemical, Biological, Radiological and review their procedures.

-Structural Collapse hazards.
+OSHA created four Specialized Response Teams comprised of highly trained professionals qualified to assess and mitigate worker risks associated with Chemical, Biological, Radiological and Structural Collapse hazards.

-Third, OSHA reaffirmed that employers need effective emergency evacuation plans for their worksites and that they should regularly practice evacuations and typically use them.
+Third, OSHA reaffirmed that employers need effective emergency evacuation plans for their worksites and that they should regularly practice evacuations and review their procedures.
+Fourth, OSHA issued its National Emergency Management Plan.
+This policy ditypically use them.
 OSHA is endeavoring to establish a culture that emphasizes proper respiratory protection for emergency responders so that they wear properly fitted and maintained respirators when they respond to worksites, similar to the WTC, which may have multiple chemical exposures.
 A respirator that does not fit properly is not effective.
 OSHA developed the Disaster Site Worker Training Program to help prepare workers for emergency response and is working with the CPWR to provide skilled-support personnel with the requisite training.
+Sixth, OSHA fully supports the National Interagency Management System and its